FenixOro Discovers New Zone With Multiple High Gra... | INN

 FenixOro Discovers New Zone With Multiple High Grade Veins, Intercepts 124.5 g/t Gold

-FenixOro Gold Corp (CSE:FENX, OTCQB:FDVXF, Frankfurt:8FD) is pleased to announce drill results from holes P005 and P006 from its recently completed 4029 meter Phase 1 diamond drilling program at the Abriaqui project in Colombia.
+FenixOro Gold Corp is pleased to announce drill results from holes P005 and P006 from its recently completed 4029 meter Phase 1 diamond drilling program at the Abriaqui project in Colombia.
+Highlights include: Hole P006 intersected 7.7 meters at 8.46 gt gold including 0.45 meters at 124.5 gt beneath a strong soil anomaly.
+This is the highest individual assay received from the drilling to date.
+A second vein in P006 …

 FenixOro Gold Corp (CSE:FENX, OTCQB:FDVXF, Frankfurt:8FD) is pleased to announce drill results from holes P005 and P006 from its recently completed 4029 meter Phase 1 diamond drilling program at the Abriaqui project in Colombia.
 Highlights include: